The Vermont Statutes Online

 (G) plastic containers made from high density polyethylene (HDPE), polyethylene terephthalate (PET), and polyvinyl chloride (PVC).

-(c) If necessary, the Secretary of Natural Resources, by rule, shall add or delete materials to the above list, after considering the following:
+(c) If necessary, the Secretary of Natural Resources, by rule, shall add or delete materials to the list set forth under subdivision (b)(3) of this section, after considering the following:

 (1) adequacy of markets;

 (3) the costs of collecting, processing, and transporting the material to market.

 (d) Municipalities or districts that have an ordinance in effect that includes enforcement provisions and requires source separation of at least five materials identified in this section shall be eligible to receive priority consideration for implementation grants according to the provisions of subsection 6603c(c) of this title.